- Tools & Workshop >

 Tool Belts.
 When it comes to performing many jobs, a tool belt or tool pouch can provide easy access to the tools required.
-Carpentry and electrical work, in particular, have specially adapted tool carriers that fasten immediately on your person, like a carpenter’s belt or an electrician’s pouch.
+Carpentry and electrical work have specially adapted tool carriers that fasten immediately on your person, like a carpenter’s belt or an electrician’s pouch.
 Then you don’t have to hunt around for that pair of pliers or your tape measure; they’re right there where they belong, and come to hand like the marshal’s six-gun from its holster.

 Like toolboxes, tool belts, pouches, and aprons can be purchased large and small, for light or heavy duty.
 You may find it necessary to have two or more for different kinds of jobs, or one of average size that you adapt for varying tasks.
 Tailor your purchase to your needs.

 One reason for its popularity is that this device fits many different needs; another is that it can do so in many, many different places.
 Its aluminum and steel frame folds, so it can be easily stored and transported.
-The Workmate is adaptable, too, as its legs can be folded up or down to provide the option of two steady working surfaces, one at workbench height (thirty-two inches), the other adapted to sawing at a lower, twenty-four-inch height.
+The Workmate is adaptable, too, as its legs can be folded up or down to provide the option of two steady working surfaces, one at workbench height, the other adapted to sawing at a lower, twenty-four-inch height.
 A foot board at the front allows for the worker’s weight to stabilize the bench when heavy workpieces are being worked or considerable force employed.

 The Workmate’s ancestry is ancient, even if its space-age plastic hardware and laminated plywood worktop are not.
 It’s really a simplified workbench, one that folds up and down.
 The holes in its surface accommodate pegs or stops at a variety of locations, allowing for clamping of a multitude of regular or oddly shaped objects.